Every day we learn from our visitors and strive to make our attractions the best they can be.

 • There is a lift available to floors one and two (Glass and De Morgan collections) - please ask staff for assistance if required.
 The Victorian Kitchens and Servants' Hall are accessible via the Walled Garden which has step free access.

-• There are two space to change toilets available in the Hall and at the Pavilion Cafe.
+• There are two Space to Change toilets available, one in the Hall and one at the Pavilion Cafe.

 • Accessible parking is available in the main car park for access to the grounds (closed at 4pm).
 Limited accessible parking is available outside the Hall but is allocated on a first come, first served basis.